Living with Responsibility OCD

 - Becoming obsessed that your kids will get sick from animals after reading an article about another kid who died from a similar situation.
 You think you need to protect your kids by restricting them from petting dogs and cats.

 - Believing that you caused a car accident because you didn’t move the trash cans that were out in the street.

 - Thinking that you hit someone with your car and driving around the block again and again to make sure that you didn’t.

-How can my family help with my Contamination OCD?
+How can my family help with my Responsibility OCD?